sambokai/ShortURL-Services-List/README.md

 A lot of the entries are deprecated.
 They are left in the list due to legacy-usage and completeness.

 #### Contributions
-Please keep the main list sorted alphabetically AND remove duplicates.
-[Sort & duplicate-removal tool](http://alphabetizer.flap.tv/)
+Please keep the main list sorted alphabetically and duplicate free.
+[You can use this tool.](http://alphabetizer.flap.tv/)

 Suggestions:
 * Popularity ranking - A separate list, sorted by popularity. (i.e. goo.gl, bit.ly, ow.ly)